pulkitbhasin/FifaTournamentGenerator/README.md

     pip install tabulate
     ```

+## How to run:

-3. Then run the following to run the Tournament Generator:
+1. Then run the following to run the Tournament Generator:
     ```shell
     python main.py
     ```

+## Details

+* Schedule defined using circle method
+* Points table sorted by Points -> Goal Difference -> Goals scored
+* Only an even number of players can particpate in the league